Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, but the description explains both parameters: 'namespace' as the vSphere Namespace (context) and 'target' as the vCenter target name.
-This adds semantic meaning that the schema lacks, effectively compensating for low coverage.
+Schema coverage is 0%, but description explains both parameters: 'namespace: vSphere Namespace (context for the kubeconfig)' and 'target: vCenter target name'.
+This compensates for missing schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.